A multistate approach to disability insurance reserving with information delays: Acknowledgments and declarations of interest

 \section{Acknowledgments and declarations of interest}

 This research has partly been funded by the Innovation Fund Denmark (IFD) under File No.\ 1044-00144B.
 The author declares no conflicts of interest.
-I would like to thank Kristian Buchardt and my supervisor Christian Furrer for many fruitful discussions regarding the formulation of a suitable setup as well as for their insights regarding what structure one could expect the final results to have.
+I would like to thank Kristian Buchardt and my supervisor Christian Furrer for many fruitful discussions.
 I would also like to thank them both for their helpful comments on an earlier version of the manuscript.
+I am also very grateful to an anonymous referee for comments and suggestions that improved the paper significantly.

 \begin{appendices}